mit-rss/visual_servoing/README.md

 The ZED publishes to a number of topics topics which you can learn about [here](https://docs.stereolabs.com/integrations/ros/getting-started/#displaying-zed-data).
 To view them, select the topic name through the dropdown menu.
 Do not use the depth image for this lab.
 The one you probably want to use is the default rectified camera: `/zed/rgb/image_rect_color`.
 If your ZED camera is not working, try running this script `~/zed/compiled_samples/ZED_Camera_Control`.

 ### Accessing Image Data
-Write a ros subscriber for ZED camera topic.
 The ZED camera publishes message of type [Image](http://docs.ros.org/api/sensor_msgs/html/msg/Image.html) from sensor_msgs.
 Learn about this message with the rosmsg command, `rosmsg show sensor_msgs/Image`.
 The image data is in ROS message data-structure which is not directly recognized by OpenCV, you might have also learned that OpenCV image representations are sometimes unique and bizarre(e.g. BGR instead of RGB).
 To convert between CV image data structures(mat) to ROS image representations(ROS Message structures) you may find [CV bridge](http://wiki.ros.org/cv_bridge/Tutorials/ConvertingBetweenROSImagesAndOpenCVImagesPython) helpful.